 Cultural anthropologist and writer Margaret Meade (1901-1978) was born in Philadelphia and graduated from Barnard College in 1923.
 Appointed assistant curator of ethnology at the American Museum of Natural History in 1926, she embarked on two dozen trips to the South Pacific to study primitive cultures.
-In her resulting books such as Coming of Age in Samoa (1928), Mead formulated her ideas about the powerful effects of social convention on behavior.
+In her resulting books such as Coming of Age in Samoa (1928), Mead formulated her ideas about the powerful effects of social convention on behavior, particularly in adolescent girls.
 Named a professor of anthropology at Columbia University in 1954, Mead continued to advocate for the relaxation of traditional gender and sexual conventions through her lecturing and writing.

 Mead discovered her calling as an undergraduate at Barnard College in the early 1920s in classes with Franz Boas, the patriarch of American anthropology, and in discussions with his assistant, Ruth Benedict.
-The study of primitive cultures, she learned, offered a unique laboratory for exploring a central question in American life: how much of human behavior is universal, therefore presumably natural and unalterable, and how much is socially induced?
+The study of primitive cultures, she learned, offered a unique laboratory for exploring a central question in American life: How much of human behavior is universal, therefore presumably natural and unalterable, and how much is socially induced?
 Among a people widely convinced of the inferiority of women and the immutability of gender roles, clear answers to this question could have important social consequences.

 Selecting the peoples of the South Pacific as the focus of her research, Mead spent the rest of her life exploring the plasticity of human nature and the variability of social customs.
 In her first study, Coming of Age in Samoa (1928), she observed that Samoan children moved with relative ease into the adult world of sexuality and work, in contrast to children in the United States, where lingering Victorian restraints on sexual behavior and the increasing separation of children from the productive world made youth a needlessly difficult time.